 Welcome to Mia's Site!
 Mia was diagnosed on January 27, 2009, (at the age of 15) with Severe Aplastic Anemia (SAA); a rare type of bone marrow failure.
 As of October 2010, Mia was classified as in remission.
-However, we continue our fight in search of a donor match so Mia can have an Matched Unrelated Donor (MUD) Bone Marrow Transplant, if necessary.
-Currently, Mia has no matches on any registries.
+We continue our fight to raise awareness, support others, and have bone marrow drives in search of donors for others still battling bone marrow failure disease.
+(Mia had no matches on any registries.)

-We hope you will check in on her progress and leave her messages.
+We hope you will check in on Mia’s life journey and leave her messages.

 In the fall of 2008, Mia started having some "staring" seizures.
 She started taking some anti-elliptic drugs (AED's) more commonly known as seizure medicines.
 Lots of seizure medicines have side effects of blood count reductions.

 Mia's energy level started to decline in December.
 After Christmas one morning, she could not get up on her own and was completely white.
 She needed to be hospitalized immediately.
 In January, a Hematologist started monitoring her blood counts weekly and did a bone marrow biopsy and aspiration.
 He then transferred her to UCLA Hospital.

 On January 27, 2009, the doctor at UCLA did another bone marrow biopsy and aspiration - and she was officially diagnosed with Severe Aplastic Anemia (SAA).
 Aplastic Anemia means that your bone marrow does not produce enough red blood cells, white blood cells or platelets.
 As a result, Mia needed weekly red blood cell and platelet transfusions.
 We are so grateful for blood and platelet donors!